awsdocs/aws-cloudhsm-user-guide/doc_source/java-sample-asymmetric-encrypt-decrypt.md

         //Get the public key.
         CaviumRSAPublicKey pubKey = (CaviumRSAPublicKey) (RSAPublicKey) kp.getPublic();
-        System.out.println("Use the private key to encrypt; use the public key to decrypt");

-        // Encrypt the plaintext with the private key. byte[] cipherText = obj.asymmetricKeyEncryption(obj.transformation, privKey, obj.plainText);
-        System.out.println("CipherText = " + Base64.toBase64String(cipherText));

-        // Decrypt the ciphertext with the public key.
-        String plainText = obj.asymmetricKeyDecryption(obj.transformation, pubKey, cipherText);
-        System.out.println("PlainText = " + plainText);
         System.out.println("Encrypt with public key; decrypt with private key");

         // Encrypt with the public key.